junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 The space is getting darker as it comes closer to the night time.

-Only when Obiwan starts doubting if he's really translating those patterns correctly, or the booklet is lying, people start walking in.
+Only when Obi-Wan starts doubting if he's really translating those patterns correctly, or the booklet is lying, people start walking in.

 But instead of hearing a radical, reactionary, bolshy assembly as he expected, those people start talking about the tough lives civilians were living nowadays under the Empire's military control, the suffocating atmosphere that stifle any creative expressions, the assistance each one of them can provide for one another, and most of all, how they can make people's life better.

 They are kind, and friendly, and calm.
 Only when they talk about their neighbors' starved kids or sick elderlies do they sound emotional, sobbing quietly in unshed tears.

-Obiwan swallows hard as he listens.
+Obi-Wan swallows hard as he listens.

 These are just people.
 He thinks, behind the column, in the shadow he hides.
 These are just ordinary people trying so hard to have a life, and the Empire is squeezing their living space.

 He doesn't realize since when has he started clenching his fist, or what's that for.
 He forces his fist to relax, and continues listening.
 He's still a Jedi for this galaxy, after all.
 Surely maintaining a peaceful galaxy is more important than one poor kid or one old man.
 His job tonight is still to follow the order and arrest the dangerous rebel force, who has a young voice and a familiar figure.

-Obiwan stares at the boy -- a young man actually, he looks more like a leader now, standing before the group, soothing them with soft voice, giving them instructions of how to fix some of the difficulties.
+Obi-Wan stares at the boy -- a young man actually, he looks more like a leader now, standing before the group, soothing them with soft voice, giving them instructions of how to fix some of the difficulties.
 Anakin is still in his art-smudged clothes, but the whole vibe radiating from him seems so different -- less artist in a dreamy naughty way, but a responsible figure that actually cares about people, helps people.
 Except, he *is* a rebellion force now, from the Empire's perspective.
 There is no defense for that.

-Obiwan bites his lips.
+Obi-Wan bites his lips.
 Is he really having to take him in?

 His hands are clenched into fists with white knuckles again.

 He's so focused in his thoughts now he almost doesn't realize since when has their conversation stopped.
 The people stop talking, but they're also not leaving.

-Obiwan wonders what's their next move is going to be, when the young voice echoes in the space, loud and clear: "How long are you planning on staying there, Jedi Master Kenobi?"
+Obi-Wan wonders what's their next move is going to be, when the young voice echoes in the space, loud and clear: "How long are you planning on staying there, Jedi Master Kenobi?"

 <br>